 Methodology on Retirement Savings to Income Multiples

 The multiples themselves come from Fidelity, while estimates of retirement savings come from the 2016 SCF.
-Our extensive savings estimate methodology is detailed in our post on retirement savings in America.
+The extensive savings estimate methodology is detailed in our post on retirement savings in America.

-For the multiple, we used our tally of retirement savings versus the household’s reported typical annual income.
+For the multiple, we used our tally of retirement savings versus the household’s reported “typical annual income”.
 Typical income is what a household expects to make in a typical year.
-This would eliminate (some) variation due to large capital gains from house sales, business sales, and the like.
+This eliminates (some) variation due to large capital gains from house sales, business sales, and the like.